Wonderful service from start to finish.

 You should ensure your management and sharing of information is set out in a policy so your staff know who to inform and what information is shared with whom.
 The ICO has said that it may be appropriate to inform other staff if someone tests positive, or is suspected of having contracted the virus, so as to protect the health and safety of their staff, but the individuals should not be named and you should not provide more information than is necessary.

-The ICO has published advice (Data protection and coronavirus: what you need to know) to help organisations in rising to the data management challenge.
 While the ICO states they will be pragmatic about matters such as speed of response to information requests during the crisis, there is no suggestion that they will accept reduced standards of data security.

 We understand that you may be struggling to keep up in this fast-changing environment but it is important to protect your data.
 A breach with compromised data will be a serious issue and the ICO can impose fines of up to €20m or 4% of total worldwide turnover.
 As well as financial penalties, the damage to corporate reputation can be immense.
 If you have any questions for our Employment team about protecting theirs or your clients’ data during this time, you can contact the team on 023 8071 7717 or email firstname.lastname@example.org.